Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows

 Again, we perform Bayesian model averages over subsets of the model space where a single model choice has been held fixed.
 The results of this procedure for $\Delta a_{\mu}^{ud,\mathrm{W}}(\mathrm{SIB,disc.})$ are shown in \cref{fig:BMACompareSIBDiscW}.
 The individual model subset averages are shown on the left and the relative probabilities of these subsets, as defined in \cref{eqn:ssProb}, are shown on the right.
 The full BMA result is shown on the top of the left panels and in the corresponding red line and bands.
 The following three points and corresponding pie chart show the three data subset variations.
 We see that the full data set is favored by the BMA due the $N_{\mathrm{cut}}$ penalty in \cref{eq:modelProb}.
 The next two points and pie chart correspond to the different lattice spacing dependence.
 The next two points and corresponding pie chart show the effect of including the mass-mistuning correction or not, which behaves similarly to those in \cref{fig:BMACompareSIBConnW}.
 The last three points and corresponding pie chart show the $\alpha_s$ dependence variations.
-As for $\Delta a_{\mu}^{ud,\mathrm{W}}(\mathrm{SIB,conn.})$, none of these variants are favored over the others by the BMA.
+As for $\Delta a_{\mu}^{ud,\mathrm{W}}(\mathrm{SIB,conn.})$, none of these variants are significantly favored over the others by the BMA.

-The results of the BMA overall fit variations to $\Delta a_{\mu}^{ud,\mathrm{SD}}(\mathrm{SIB,disc.})$ are shown in \cref{fig:BMASIBDiscSD} with the model subspace averaging procedure shown in \cref{fig:BMACompareSIBDiscSD}.
-The set of variations in \cref{fig:BMACompareSIBDiscSD} is a subset of those in \cref{fig:BMACompareSIBDiscW} for W except for the lattice spacing dependence variations, which now also include the fits with $a^2\log a$ terms.
-Again, the SD SIB correction is much smaller than the corresponding W value due to the weaker mass dependence in SD.
+The results of the BMA over all fit variations to $\Delta a_{\mu}^{ud,\mathrm{SD}}(\mathrm{SIB,disc.})$ are shown in \cref{fig:BMASIBDiscSD} with the model subspace averaging procedure shown in \cref{fig:BMACompareSIBDiscSD}.
+The set of variations in \cref{fig:BMACompareSIBDiscSD} is a subset of those in \cref{fig:BMACompareSIBDiscW} for $\amuSIBDW$ except for the lattice spacing dependence variations, which now also include the fits with $a^2\log a$ terms.
+Again, the SIB correction in the SD window region is much smaller than the corresponding one in the W window region due to the weaker mass dependence short distances.
 For this observable, the systematic error is significantly increased by the coarse data subset $[0.12,0.15]$~fm.
 Even with this error inflation procedure, the resultant uncertainty on $\Delta a_{\mu}^{ud,\mathrm{SD}}(\mathrm{SIB,disc.})$ is small compared with that of other observables.